datismoa/project-race/README.md

 ## Project race list

 The solutions and demos will be placed to the right of those descriptions.
 They could not be resolved consistently.
-There is one proviso for solutions — only **vanilla JS**.
+There is one proviso for solutions — use no libraries for **JS**.

 1. Logging mouse coordinates
 2. Logging key code and other useful information about pressed button